![]() |

 "Dexter Parker received a very painful wound from a piece of shell which cut through one of his hands and he was in such agony that Corporal O. G. Miles and James H. Wilson started to help him to the rear, one on each side.
 They had only gone a short distance when a shell struck in a pile of stones and burst.
 All three fell to the ground and it was found that a small piece of shell had pierced Wilson's heart, killing him instantly." ~ Ralph Orson Sturtevant, Pictorial History of the 13th Regiment Vermont Volunteers 470(1910)

 "[A] bout 4:30 p.m. a large column of infantry was seen to steadily advance from between the batteries and right glad were we to see them.
 They came out in front, protected by their shells which being a little above them came over their heads and deployed handsomely in line.
 On they came directly towards my picket line but the grape and canister from our batteries and the shots fire from my picket now acting as skirmishers warned them of the hazard of that route.
 They then turned and marched by their left flank.
 At that moment our bugle sounded our picket came in, we formed a line with the 13th and 14th rushed on.
 We were asked if we could charge.
 Our terrific yell from our men was the response and there we were after the “greybacks” In fifteen minutes the results could be counted thus - 300 rebels dead and wounded on the field and over a thousand prisoners were taken and 2 stands of colors.
-Of these the 16th took full 400 prisoners and in a second separate charge made only by the themselves they took these two stand of colors the 2nd Florida and 8th VA, and over a hundred more prisoners." ~ Lt.
+Of these the 16th took full 400 prisoners and in a second separate charge made only by the themselves they took these two stand of colors the 2nd Florida and 8th VA, and over a hundred more prisoners. . .
+I believe that the 16th Vermont is the only regiment from our state that has taken two stand of colors in one hours fight.
+But - there is another side to the picture.
+In the charge we had only 425 men, yet during the day we lost in the regiment 16 killed over 80 wounded and about 20 missing, some of whom are undoubtedly dead." ~ Lt.
 Col. Charles Cummings, Sixteenth Regiment, Letters July 6, 1863.
 VHS.

 From the Second Vermont Brigade monument: